Chandu the Magician

-Chandu the Magician is an American supernatural radio drama which originally aired from 1931–1936.
-A revival on a different network took place 12 years later, airing from 1948–1950.
+Chandu the Magician is an American supernatural radio drama which originally aired from 1931 to 1936.
+A revival on a different network took place 12 years later, airing from 1948 to 1950.
 The series was created by Harry A. Earnshaw (1878–1953) and Raymond R. Morgan.
 The two series portrayed the adventures of Frank Chandler, also known as Chandu, an American who had learned mystical arts, such as astral projection, which he used to fight criminals and villains, including the evil Baron Roxor.
 Chandu was Steve Ditko's and Stan Lee's inspiration for the more famous Marvel Comics character Doctor Strange.

 Radio version

 The original version

 Launched in 1931 on KHJ in Los Angeles, the series was soon heard through the West Coast when broadcast on the Don Lee Network.
 It was then heard, starting in February 1932, over WOR in the East.
 Nationally, it aired over the Mutual Network beginning on October 8, 1932.
 The series was sponsored by White King Soap in the West and by Beech Nut Gum in the East.

 Gayne Whitman played the lead role of American-born Frank Chandler, who had learned occult secrets from a yogi in India.
 Known as Chandu, he possessed several supernatural skills, including astral projection, teleportation and the ability to create illusions.
 Chandu's goal was to "go forth with his youth and strength to conquer the evil that threatens mankind".
 His sister, Dorothy Regent, was portrayed by Margaret MacDonald.

 Cyril Armbrister directed the scripts by Vera Oldham which took Chandu to far-flung locales, both real and mythical.
 Romantic interludes for Chandu were introduced with Egyptian Princess Nadji (Veola Vonn).
 Music was first furnished by Felix Mills and then Raymond Paige.
 According to Veola Vonn, the program was broadcast from the KHJ building on Melrose Avenue; the KHJ building is still standing, although the KHJ studios are no longer in use.

 In 1932, Walter Winchell noted: "One of the smaller radio chains has a feature called Chandu, which is Hindu-Chinese for an opium preparation.
 In fewer words – dope".

 In 1935, the production moved to WGN Chicago with a new cast, including Howard Hoffman in the title role and Cornelia Osgood as Dorothy.
 Her children, Bob and Betty, were played by Olan Soule and Audrey McGrath.
 When this series came to an end in 1936, WGN's productions of Chandu were transcribed in the Chicago facilities of the World Broadcasting System for use on other stations.
 In April 1935, they were being broadcast on one other station, WJR in Detroit, Mich.